 I have also created animations which play out the act of painting dot by dot, giving the viewer an experience of forms growing, dissipating, and dissolving.
 Drawing in space and time, the animations slow down the act of viewing to become meditative.
 On large LED screens, the animations become large–scale paintings that move.

+This work strives to explore and incorporate a new visual understanding of our world where natural phenomena is imaged at ever decreasing scales.
 All of this work is an attempt to convey the omnipotence of an infinitesimal microcosm and a sense of the “Infinitesimal Sublime".

 Hodgkin’s work has been exhibited at museums and galleries in the U.S., Europe, Japan and India.
 She has been awarded fellowships from the Adolph & Esther Gottieb Foundation, the New York Foundation for the Arts and the Pollock-Krasner Foundation.